 Give specific instructions as to who can access your email accounts.
 They allow your beneficiaries to access bills and notifications, and often serve as access credentials for other digital services.
 The content of your email may also be important for sentimental value, or to help to settle the estate.

-Even though it will most likely be a family member who manages the finances and digital assets of an elderly loved one, a home care aide from Dakota Health will be aware of mail piling up or bills not being paid, and can notify the family that help is needed.
-To find out if your loved one could benefit from the services of a DHC Home Health Aide, call (877) 691-0015 for an in-home evaluation.
+Even though it will most likely be a family member who manages the finances and digital assets of an elderly loved one, a home care aide from Dakota Home Care will be aware of mail piling up or bills not being paid, and can notify the family that help is needed.
+To find out if your loved one could benefit from the services of a DHC Home Health Aide, or caregiver in Fargo, ND and surrounding areas, call (877) 691-0015 for an in-home evaluation.